St Andrew's College, Christchurch

-St Andrew's College, also known as StAC, in Christchurch, New Zealand, is an independent, co-educational school that includes a Pre-school, Preparatory School (Years 1–8) and a Secondary School (Years 9–13).
-It also provides boarding for boys and girls in the Secondary School.
-St Andrew's was founded in 1917 as an all-boys school and became fully co-educational in 2001.
+St Andrew's College, also known as StAC, is an independent, co-educational school in Christchurch, New Zealand, with a Pre-school for ages 2–5, Preparatory School (Years 1–8) and a Secondary School (Years 9–13).
+The College offers boarding for boys and girls in the Secondary School.
+Founded in 1917 as an all-boys school, St Andrew's became fully co-educational in 2001.
 It is the only independent, co-educational primary and secondary school in New Zealand's South Island.

-The current rector of St Andrew's College is Mark Wilson, who began his tenure at the start of 2025.
+The current Rector of St Andrew's College is Mark Wilson, who began his tenure at the start of 2025.
+Leigh Fowler has been Principal of the Preparatory School since January 2026; her appointment was announced in December 2025, when she was principal of Te Rito Harakeke – Marshland School.
+The Secondary School Principal is Evert van Florenstein.

 History

-St Andrew's College was founded by Rev. Alexander Thomas Thompson in 1917 in the Scottish Presbyterian tradition of the Christian faith.
+St Andrew's College was founded by Rev. Alexander Thomas Thompson in 1917 in the Scottish Presbyterian tradition.
+It was established to "educate the sons of the Presbyterian and Scottish community of Canterbury" and began with 19 boys and four teachers.'

+Over the following decades the school grew from its original buildings on Papanui Road into a combined campus offering both preparatory and secondary education.
+While maintaining its Presbyterian character, the College broadened its programmes and facilities as enrolments increased.

+The College transitioned to co-education in stages.
+Girls were enrolled in the Preparatory School during the 1980s, and in 1991, Rector, Dr John Rentoul, and the Board of Governors approved the decision to allow girls to enrol in the Secondary School.
+The College became fully co-educational across all year levels in 2001.

+On 31 October 2008, students and teachers set a world record for the largest school mass dance with a performance of the YMCA.